winsw/winsw/doc/projectStructure.md

 #### :page_facing_up: ServiceDescriptor.cs

-This contains the logics for extracting configurations from XML file. ```ServiceDescriptor``` class get XML file as a argument.
-Currently configuratinos are provided on demand.
+This contains the logics for extracting configurations from the XML file. ```ServiceDescriptor``` class get XML file as an argument.
+Currently, configurations are provided on demand.

 ## :open_file_folder: Configuration